a3X3k/Invention_Management_System/README.md

 **+ Qualification:**

-- An[experience](https://dictionary.cambridge.org/dictionary/english/experience) that makes the user [suitable](https://dictionary.cambridge.org/dictionary/english/suitable) for a [particular](https://dictionary.cambridge.org/dictionary/english/particular) [job](https://dictionary.cambridge.org/dictionary/english/job) or [activity](https://dictionary.cambridge.org/dictionary/english/activity).
+- An experience that makes the user suitable for a particular job or activity
 - It is of type String.

 **+ Gender:**